 Depth integrated samples using an isokinetic sampler or a weighted bottle sampler will be used at equal width intervals, the number of which is determined from Table 3.
 The type of sampler used is dependent upon flow velocity with the isokinetic sampler being used if the centroid flow velocity ≥ 1.5 ft/sec.
-Depth integrated samples are composited (i.e. combined for each width interval in a 4-liter churn splitter).
+Depth integrated samples are composited (i.e. combined for each width interval in a churn sample splitter).
 Sample bottles for nutrient and sediment analysis are filled from the churn splitter.

 Table 3.
-Minimum Number of Vertical Samples at Primary Stations (Routine and storm event samples)

-Width of Waterway (ft) Minimum # of Verticals 0-25 1
+Minimum Number of Vertical Samples at Primary Stations (Routine and storm event samples) Width of Waterway (ft) 0-25 25-100 100-250 250-500 >500 Minimum # of Verticals 1 3 5 7 9

-25-100 3

-100-250 5 250-500 7

->500 9

 Comparability: Comparability refers to the confidence with which one data set can be compared with another.
 Comparability must be ensured so that the results for one station are of comparable quality to other stations.
-In addition, the data generated by Maryland's non-tidal network program must also be of comparable quality to the data generated by other states and laboratories participating in the program.
-Comparability among data sets is assured through the use of consistent field methods and protocols, participation in the Analytical Methods and Quality Assurance Workgroup (AMQAW), and the use of field splits and blind audit samples.
+In addition, the data generated by Maryland's Non-Tidal Network program must also be of comparable quality to the data generated by other states and laboratories participating in the program.
+Comparability among data sets is assured through the use of consistent field methods and protocols, participation in the Data Integrity Workgroup (formerly AMQAW), and the use of field splits and blind audit samples.